 You start planning a holiday to a new destination and think about having some friends join you, then, you realise no one else is going to get a few days off to go with you.
 Does it sound familiar?
 Maybe this is the time to hit the road alone and enjoy your own company.

-The truth is that more and more people are traveling alone and enjoying the experience!
+The truth is that more and more people are travelling alone and enjoying the experience!

 I am not going to lie.
 I had a trip in group experience once that was so chaotic that made me consider starting travelling solo for the rest of my life.